PNaveenKumar1/State-Space-Models-for-Long-Range-Dependency-Tasks-Sentiment-Analysis/README.md

 6. Remaining all the parameters are placed in the model_imports.py

-### Option 2: For Type 2 Execution
+### Option 2: With Temporal Point Process
-1. To run the model with Temporal Point Process with the specified parameters, Navigate to Stock_KG_TPP folder. which includes the main_TPP.py along the neccessary model files in the models2 folder. use the following command:
+1. To run the model with Temporal Point Process with the specified parameters, Navigate to Stock_KG_TPP folder. which includes the main_TPP.py along the neccessary model files in the models folder. use the following command:
 2. Prepare the dataset as per Type 2 requirements.
 3. Run the command:
    ```bash
    python3 main_TPP.py --tpp_batch_size 4096 --INDEX nasdaq100 --D_MODEL 20 --REL_EMB 16 --TPP_EMB 128 --gpu 1 --ENCODER_LAYER transf
    ```
-4. --tpp_batch_size 4096: Specifies the batch size for training the Temporal Point Process (TPP) model.
+- --tpp_batch_size 4096: Specifies the batch size for training the Temporal Point Process (TPP) model in phased manner.
-5. --INDEX nasdaq100: This indicates that the model will use data from the nasdaq100 index.
+- --INDEX nasdaq100: This indicates that the model will use data from the nasdaq100 index.
 You can replace nasdaq100 with any other index or dataset name as per your use case.
-6. --D_MODEL 20: This sets the model dimension (D_MODEL) to 20.
-It controls the size of the embedding vectors used in the model.
+- --D_MODEL 20: This sets the model dimension (D_MODEL) to 20.
+It controls the size of the sequential embedding vectors used in the model.
-7. --REL_EMB 16: Specifies the size of the relative embedding.
-A value of 16 means that the model will use embeddings of size 16 for the temporal relations.
+- --REL_EMB 16: Specifies the size of the relative embedding.
+A value of 16 means that the model will use relation embeddings of size 16 for the temporal relations.
-8. --TPP_EMB 128: Sets the Temporal Point Process embedding size to 128.
+- --TPP_EMB 128: Sets the Temporal Point Process each node and relation embedding size to 128.
 This embedding will be used for learning the temporal structure in the data.
-9. --ENCODER_LAYER transf: Specifies the type of encoder layer used in the model.
+- --ENCODER_LAYER transf: Specifies the type of encoder layer used in the model.
 In this case, it's set to transf, which means a Transformer-based encoder layer will be used.

 ## Data Preparation